-Bronchitis is a common respiratory disease caused by viruses, bacteria, irritants such as smoke, and other particles that aggravate the bronchial tubes.
-These tubes bring air from the nose and mouth to the lungs.
+Bronchitis is a common respiratory disease caused by viruses, bacteria, irritants like smoke, and other particles that aggravate the bronchial tubes.
+These are tubes that bring air from the nose and mouth to the lungs.

 You may be able to treat acute bronchitis on your own without medical treatment.
-In many causes, symptoms improve within two weeks.
+In many causes, acute bronchitis is caused by a viral or bacterial infection symptoms improve within a few weeks.

 Some researchers have found